kclandry/2600-Final-Markdown/Advanced Markdown.md

 ```
 This is an example of a footnote<sup>1</sup>.

 After this, you must place the footnote manually at the bottom of the page.
-While this doesn't offer the same convenience as a normal footnote, it is all that can be done in github.
+While this doesn't offer the same convenience as a normal footnote, it is all that can be done in Github.

 ---